-Provision for expected credit losses (collective provision) on Financial assets at amortised cost
+Provision for expected credit losses (collective provision) on financial assets at amortised cost

-The Fund's ECL model relies on a broad range of forward-looking economic information as inputs, such as: GDP growth, unemployment rates, central bank interest rates, and house-price indices.
-These macroeconomic factors have been updated to reflect subdued growth in domestic final demand with weakness most pronounced in the house-price indices.
-These macroeconomic factors have been updated to reflect subdued growth in domestic final demand with weakness most pronounced in the house-price indices.
+The Fund's expected credit loss model (ECL) relies on a broad range of forward-looking economic information as inputs, such as: GDP growth, unemployment rates, central bank interest rates, and house-price indices.
+These macroeconomic factors have been updated to reflect subdued growth in domestic final demand with weakness most pronounced in the household sector.
 The Fund's base case economic forecast scenario expects annual GDP growth to slow to 0.8% for the June 2024 quarter, with growth above 2% only returning by September 2025.
 Interest rates are forecasted to remain at the current level of 4.35% up to June 2025 while the unemployment rate is expected to gradually increase, peaking at 5.2% in December 2025.
 Below average growth is forecasted for house prices over the next 2 years while commercial property prices are expected to remain under pressure for the next 12 months, especially city office spaces.
 The inputs and models used for calculating expected credit losses may not always capture all characteristics of the market at the date of the financial statements.